KashPiasecki/Notes/README.md

 * Filtering
 * CI/CD with GitHub actions
 # How to run #
-Need to create 2 files in the main directory with content to run Postgres in docker-compose.
+Create 2 files in the main directory with content to run Postgres in docker-compose.
 Schema: filename-content
 * `postgres_password.txt-<YOUR_PASSWORD>`
 * `postgres_user.txt-<YOUR_USERNAME>`

-Afterwards run $docker-compose up
+Afterwards run in cmd $docker-compose up